Nate Hughes: Detroit Lions

 On August 3, 2011 Hughes was claimed off waivers by the Detroit Lions.

 On September 4, 2012 Hughes was waived by the Detroit Lions.

-Post NFL career
+Post-football career

-Nate Hughes graduated from medical school at the University of Mississippi Medical Center.
-Hughes is currently doing an anesthesiology residency at Rutgers Robert Wood Johnson Medical School in New Brunswick, NJ.
+After retiring from football, Hughes obtained his MD at the University of Mississippi Medical Center before completing an anesthesiology residency at Rutgers Robert Wood Johnson Medical School.
+Hughes also completed a cardiothoracic anesthesia fellowship at Emory University in Atlanta, GA.
+Hughes is currently working as an cardiothoracic anesthesiologist in Atlanta, GA.
 Prior to attending medical school, Hughes worked as a Registered Nurse.

 Personal life

-Born to Nathaniel and Gwendolyn Hughes.
-Hughes has a sister (Morgandy) and a brother (Charles).
-Married Angel Jean-Charles in 2014.
-Together they have two children.
+Hughes met Angel Jean-Charles, a U.S. Coast Guard pilot, while he was playing for Jacksonville.
+The couple married in 2015.
+They had three children before divorcing in 2022.